Everything you want to know about watches. Frequently used words in watch lingo.

 Our company has been in the Logo Watches business since 1991.

-Our clientele consists exclusively of commercial customers and goverment agencies all over the world.
+Our clientele consists exclusively of commercial customers and government agencies all over the world.

 Hassle free delivery because we know how to handle imports documents and customs.

-We understand tight schedules and finanlize your orders in short time.
+We understand tight schedules and finalize your orders in short time.